pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 <a id="sec-introduction"></a>
 ## Introduction

-NeuroLup currently offers 12 distinct neuropsychological exercises.
+NeuroLup offers various cognitive assessments, known coloquially as "brain games" or "cognitive exercises".
 NeuroLup also provides the flexibility to create custom test batteries by selecting any combination of these exercises.
 When a participant successfully finishes a battery, the system generates a comprehensive battery result.
 This battery result is a collection of results for exercises available within that specific battery.

 A battery result is represented using a JSON object.
 The following is an example of a battery result: